muratk5n/thirdwave/en/index.md

 ---

-From the book *ISIS is US*: "Did the 'Islamic State' spring full-blown into spontaneous being as the fanatical scourge of the Middle East, or was it helped along by state sponsors?
+From the book *ISIS IS US*: "Did the 'Islamic State' spring full-blown into spontaneous being as the fanatical scourge of the Middle East, or was it helped along by state sponsors?